 Now that we have looked at the advantages and disadvantages of each, it’s time to answer the main question: which is best – electric vs propane patio heater?

 The answer to this question lies solely on your needs.
-If you are seeking a heater that can be used both indoors and outdoors, and in most instances used to warm up only a small area, then investing in an electric heater might be the most suitable option.
+If you are seeking a heater that can be used both indoors and outdoors, and in most instances used to warm up only a small area, then investing in an electric heater is most likely the most suitable option.

 With an electric heater, all you have to do is simply plug it in, turn on the switch, sit back, and bask in glorious warmth.

-However, if what you seek is a heater that is able to offer much more powerful heating power, near-instant heat generation, and a beautiful flame to look at, then a propane patio heater is just what you need!
+However, if what you seek is a heater that is able to offer much more powerful heating power, near-instant heat generation, and a beautiful flame to look at for the pyramid models, then a propane patio heater is just what you need!